 As part of the siting process, an alternative, hybrid overhead and in-street route will also be offered for the Massachusetts Energy Facility Siting Board’s (EFSB) consideration.
 This proposed solution would run overhead for approximately 6.1 miles in the existing right of way from the Bourne Switching Station to Quaker Meeting House Road in Sandwich.
-The line will then transition to underground and extend approximately 7.9 miles, running underneath Quaker Meeting House Road in Sandwich, Service Road and Oak Street in Barnstable, and then connect into the West Barnstable Substation.
+The line will then transition underground and extend approximately 7.9 miles to run underneath Quaker Meeting House Road in Sandwich, Service Road and Oak Street in Barnstable, and then connect into the West Barnstable Substation.

 * Click to Enlarge

 - Route length: 13 miles